The following compensation report is part of the combined management report.

 Fixed compensation and fringe benefits

 Fixed compensation is paid in monthly installments as a salary.
 Since the last review at October 1, 2014 it has been €700,000 per year for an ordinary Executive Board member, and €1,340,000 per year for the Executive Board chairman.
 The Executive Board members also receive fringe benefits, mainly comprising a company car, security services, and insurance premiums.
 The benefits apply in principle to all Executive Board members; the amount varies according to personal situation.

 The target figures for these indicators are taken from the corporate planning (budget); in addition threshold values are defined for each indicator, above or below which a further improvement or deterioration of the result has no effect on the level of target achievement.
 The Supervisory Board reviews and if necessary adjusts the target and threshold amounts at the beginning of every fiscal year in order to maintain challenging targets.
 In addition to the three weighted performance indicators, a multiplicative correction factor is used in the calculation.
 This permits the Supervisory Board to adapt and individually differentiate the overall target achievement level within a +/−20% range.
 The correction factor is made up equally of a sustainability multiplier and a discretionary factor.
-The sustainability multiplier is based on indirect financial targets from the areas employees, innovations, environment, and suppliers.
+The sustainability multiplier is based on Indirect Financial Targets from the areas employees, innovations, environment, and suppliers.
 The discretionary factor is set by the Supervisory Board to evaluate overall performance.
 The payout amount is limited to a maximum of 200% of the target level; there is no minimum bonus.